 Record the types and amount of trash using a printed tally sheet.
 This data should be entered into our website following the Cleanup.
+Enter your data online when your Cleanup is over.

 Use the Clean Swell App:

 Complete a digital tally using the free app.
 Make sure your location services are turned on so the app can detect that you're collecting trash in the Connecticut River region and be counted toward CRC's trash goals.